in3rsha/bitcoin-chainstate-parser/README.md

               amount (compressed)
 ```

-However, this value has been **compressed** in a specific way, so you need to decompress it to get the actual value.
-I'm not entirely sure how this works, but the process can be found in the `decompress_value.rb` function (or in the [bitcoin source code](https://github.com/bitcoin/bitcoin/blob/master/src/compressor.cpp#L141)).
+However, this value has been **compressed**, so you need to decompress it to get the actual value.
+I'm not entirely sure how this works, but the process can be found in the [`decompress_value.rb`](https://github.com/in3rsha/bitcoin-chainstate-parser/blob/master/decompress_value.rb) function (or even better, the [bitcoin source code](https://github.com/bitcoin/bitcoin/blob/master/src/compressor.cpp#L141)).

 Nonetheless, the result of decoding the varint above and decompressing it looks like this: